Function code

 Now answer the exercise about the content:

-What is the use of functions in Python?
+What is the correct way to define a function in Python?

 You are right!
 Congratulations, now go to the next page